kamilszewc/duster/readme.md

-## Duster - Particulate Matter Concentration analyzer - local (home) server for Raspberry Pi
+## Duster - Particulate Matter Concentration/Temperature/Pressure/Humidity sensor - local (home) server for Raspberry Pi

 Web app and set of drivers (modules) for Raspberry PI and Grove sensors This version is tested only in Raspberry PI 4 and hm3301 sensor.